‘So Happy For You’ is the latest book by Celia Laskey.

 I loved this story, it’s witty, it’s dark and really focuses on societal pressures to settle down but giving it a bit of spin with the clever storyline.
 I initially didn’t like Robin, I found her brash and outspoken but as the story progressed, I loved her.

 She was fun, committed and even though she doesn’t believe in marriage, she supported Ellie.
 Ellie was an astonishing character, taking the term ‘bridezilla’ to a whole new level, she was manipulative and manic with her behaviour and quite regularly through the story, her actions shocked me!

 This story is a great book that I highly recommend.
 It’s dark, witty and really delves into the incredible pressure that women are put under to have the perfect wedding and marriage.

 From strange traditions and charms, ‘So Happy For You’ is a story of

 friendship, drama and forgiveness and I loved every second of it!

-You can buy ‘The Stolen Sisters’ from Amazon and is available to buy from good bookshops.
+You can buy ‘So Happy For You’ from Amazon and is available to buy from good bookshops.